-Children may be excluded for behaviour that affects the health and safety of other children or staff, or is persistently racist or sexist or undermines staff on a regular basis.
+For behaviour that affects the health and safety of other children or staff, or is persistently racist or sexist or undermines staff on a regular basis, then a strategy meeting will take place.

-The LA has procedures for the exclusion; please refer to the attendance manual.
+The LA has procedures for the suspension please refer to the attendance manual.